opengeospatial/ogcapi-records/README.md

 <<This is example is still being revised.>>
 ```

+NOTE: In OGC API - Features and OGC API - Common, the link relation `items` is used to point to a searchable endpoint for accessing the resources of a collections.
+This endpoint should, more correctly, use the IANA link relation `search` since the `/items` endpoint is really a search endpoint returnings subsets of resource depending to query parameters specified at the endpoint.

 The following is an example of a crawlable record collection encoded as JSON.
 In this case, it is a catalogue of other catalogues of RADARSAT Earth observation products.